Victor Newman: Backstory

 Victor Newman was born Christian Miller on March 7, 1947, in Buffalo, New York.
-He was put in an orphanage by his mother, Cora Miller (Dorothy McGuire), when he was seven years old.
+He was put in an orphanage by his mother, Cora Miller (McGuire), when he was seven years old.
 His father was Albert Miller.
 By the time he was a teenager, he left the orphanage and started to work his way through to becoming one of the world's wealthiest tycoons.
 He changed his name to "Victor Christian Newman," Victor standing for "victorious" and Newman standing for "new man," as he was a completely new man.
 In 1970, Victor married Julia Newman (Meg Bennet) as he began to develop a strong business reputation.

 1980–present

 In 1980, Victor and his wife Julia move to Genoa City to help Katherine Chancellor (Jeanne Cooper) run her company, Chancellor Industries.
 Julia felt neglected by Victor and sleeps with her photographer, a man named Michael Scott (Nick Benedict).
 Victor created his own company, Newman Enterprises, and ended up cheating on Julia as well, with Eve Howard (Margaret Mason) and later Lorie Brooks (Jaime Lyn Bauer).
 Julia became pregnant and it is assumed that it was Michael's child; Victor attacks him and Julia loses the child, revealed to actually have been Victor's.
 Eve later has a child, Cole Howard (J. Eddie Peck), believed to be Victor's son.
 Julia and Victor divorce and she leaves town with Michael, just as Victor begins a romance with stripper Nikki Reed (Melody Thomas Scott).
 Having been from the lower walks of life, Victor teaches Nikki about society.
 He later takes over the Prentiss family company, Prentiss Industries, and they scheme to get it back by using Lorie to seduce Victor into a marriage.
 On their wedding day, Victor signs the company back over to them and Lorie stands him up.
 Victor then tries to return to Nikki, who recently married Kevin Bancroft.
 Nikki ended up pregnant with Victor's child, but she ended up being manipulated into a marriage to Tony DiSalvo to save her relationship with Kevin.
 Nikki later gives birth to a daughter named Victoria Newman (Ashley Nicole Millan).
 Nikki also later got involved with a man named Rick Daros, who nearly killed her before being saved by Victor.
 Eve Howard returns with her boyfriend, demanding that money be allocated to Cole in Victor's will, and later takes a job as his assistant, which prompts Julia to return to protect Victor.
 He planned to marry Eve but faked his death on the day of their wedding, and ends up marrying Nikki in April 1984.
 The following year, while Victor and Nikki are vacationing, Eve reappears with Rick, and they end up stealing money from them and escaping.
 Nikki facilitates Victor's reunion with his mother, Cora Miller, before her death.